Jackiexiao/j-reflex-template/README.md

-# Dashboard Template
+# Jweb Template

-This is a Reflex starter template for a dashboard app.
+This is a Reflex starter template for a jweb app.